spwhitton/consfigurator/doc/ideas.rst

 Core
 ----

-- Could we signal a condition whenever the contents of a property's function cell is called when that property has a :HOSTATTRS subroutine?
-The point would be to avoid calling the property within another property without calling its :HOSTATTRS subroutine too -- could we figure out catching and ignoring the condition when its :HOSTATTRS subroutine did get run?
+- We signal a warning whenever the contents of a property's function cell is called when that property has a :HOSTATTRS subroutine.
+Could we figure out catching and muffling the warning when the :HOSTATTRS subroutine did get run?

 - A CONCURRENTLY combinator for property application specifications, which means to apply each of the enclosed properties in parallel.
 Particularly